kit-ty-kate/feed-filter-example/README.md

 You can notice that I used ocaml-containers in this example to match the string, but feel free to use whichever your want.
 Note also that xhtml titles are not handled in this example.
+Of course, you can also change the code to parse RSS (1 or 2) instead of Atom.

 Syndic documentation: https://cumulus.github.io/Syndic/